 If you’ve never seen it before, imagine a horse being let out of his stable on a frosty morning.
 He’ll run, leap, twist and perhaps kick out his hind legs.
-Well, imagine a guinea pig doing the same, and you’ll have a pretty accurate image of popcorning.
+Well, imagine a guinea pig doing the same, and you’ll have a pretty accurate image of this guinea pig behaviour called popcorning.

-And don’t be worried if you suddenly notice your piggies exhibiting this behavior.
-It’s very common in babies, but adults also popcorn, and you should be delighted if you see it because it’s living proof that your piggie is healthy and happy.
+Don’t be worried if you suddenly notice your piggies exhibiting this behavior.
+It’s very common in babies, but adult guinea pigs also popcorn, and you should be delighted if you see it because it’s living proof that your piggie is healthy and happy.

-Below is a short video showing a piggie popcorning.
+Below is a short video showing a pop corning guinea pig

-So, how can you encourage your pigs to popcorn?
+How can you encourage your guinea pigs to popcorn?

 Well, unfortunately you can’t teach them to do it, and even if they do it won’t be on command.
 But there are quite a lot of things you can do to encourage it, and by doing so you’ll be following the best guinea pig owner practices as well.